Last updated on .

 Further to the east is Mount Baldy in Michigan City.
 It’s home to a popular 126 foot moving sand dune.
 I used to climb it and enjoy the views when I was a kid and in high school.

 Mount Baldy collapsed in 2013 and swallowed a boy (he survived).
-As of August 2023, only the beach is open.
+As of August 2024, only the trail to the beach is open.
 The only way to climb the trail to the top of the dune is via a ranger guided hike.
-Check at the visitor center for updates on the area and free ranger guided hikes.
+Check at the visitor center for updates on the area and schedules for free ranger guided hikes.

 Hiking